The Power of Public Spaces. A Reflection to Process Trauma.

 Creating Public Spaces Safe and Inclusive

 Since finishing university I’ve continued with this pursuit of knowledge.
 On how to use science to transition our public spaces into places that reduce violence.
 Like the artists of Iran I want make something beautiful for others.
 I want to create beautiful and safe public spaces to reprocess our traumas.
 This way society has a better chance at re-finding itself with less fear and revenge.
-Instead, it has the chance to find itself with more empowered solutions that help us become a less violent society.
+It has the chance to find itself with more empowered solutions that help us become a less violent society.
+Like I was able to do.